Julian Del Rio

 Julian Del Rio (born 15 February 2002) is a Gibraltarian footballer who plays as a forward for FC Magpies and the Gibraltar national football team.

 Club career

 Del Rio began his career in Gibraltar with Lincoln Red Imps, before signing for Córdoba in 2020 along with compatriot Jaylan Hankins.
 He returned to Gibraltar after one season to join Bruno's Magpies.

 International career

 Del Rio made his senior international debut on 4 September 2025, in a friendly against Albania.
+As of March 2026, he is the record goalscorer for the Gibraltar national under-19 football team with 4 goals.